A Brief History

 While Mexicans celebrate their victory over the forces of a great power, it is Americans that really celebrate on Cinco de Mayo.
 All across the US people gather at picnics and Mexican restaurants and bars with Mexican themed food and drink, guzzling Corona, Dos Equis, Modelo, and every other available Mexican beer and tequila.
 Nachos (not even really a Mexican food) and tacos are gobbled with glee, or at least by this author’s family!

-Do you celebrate Cinco de Mayo?
+Question for students (and subscribers): Do you celebrate Cinco de Mayo?
 If you do, please share your celebration techniques and traditions with the rest of us.
-Likewise, share any interesting stories you may have about this great holiday.
+Likewise, share any interesting stories you may have about this great holiday in the comments section below this article.
 (Note: Our beautiful Dachshund, Marie-Louise has her birthday on Cinco de Mayo!)

 Your readership is much appreciated!